David Foster Wallace’s suicide, and why his career trajectory will likely not be repeated

 Growing up in the ’90s, there was no social media or Netflix.
 Music was limited to expensive, infrequent CDs.
 Movies were also expensive relative to the entertainment value they provided.
 Even video games were too expensive, as the games had to be purchased individually (no Steam).
 For a college student on a budget in a pre-broadband era, a famously difficult 1,079-page tome is suddenly a good way to kill time, if nothing else.

 Although technology leads to new ways to consume media, it also leads to the creation of more total media.
-But it’s not like the number of hours in a day scales accordingly, or that people are able to read and consume this content faster, so either the content becomes shorter or ignored.
+But it’s not like the number of hours in a day scales accordingly, or that people are able to read and consume this content faster, so either the content becomes shorter, is ignored, or does not get the attention it deserves or would have in the past.
 Despite ‘booktok’ (yes, this is a thing), one must still find time to read the books.
 Yes, there are audiobooks, but these have to still compete against podcasts.
 As a commenter notes, we’re in something of a ‘content obesity crisis’, which makes it harder for authors to stand out:

 But I do understand that Hemingway’s writing style was unique and original at the time, and that he was doing something new and interesting that influenced American literature for a long time.
 But these days, given the flood of content, it feels like most attempts at doing something “new and interesting” are not only forced, but nearly impossible given that there are a million other people also trying to do new and interesting things that now have the means to disseminate them.
 I don’t think a book like The Sun Also Rises, where I believe the main impact was the style of writing/dialogue vs the actual story, could ever break through today.